The City of Bellingham is

 The City developed and continues to implement a Climate Action Plan.

 The Resource Conservation program provides coordination and leadership for effective and efficient management of all utility resources, including electricity, natural gas, water, wastewater, refuse, and recycling.
 One of the first steps was to create an energy audit and energy reduction plan for all city-owned facilities.

-The City, in partnership with Whatcom County, is coordinating a citizen advisory group (Energy Resource Scarcity Peak Oil Task Force (ERSPO)) to come up with recommendations that will help prepare the community for energy scarcity including long term decline in oil production.
+In 2009, the City, in partnership with Whatcom County, coordinated a citizen advisory group (Energy Resource Scarcity Peak Oil Task Force (ERSPO)) to come up with recommendations that to help prepare the community for energy scarcity including long term decline in oil production.
+Final Report

 Bellingham became the #1 EPA certified Green Power Community in the nation in early 2007, and again in 2008.
-The City has committed to purchasing 100% Green Power for municipal operations.
-Implementation of a comprehensive municipal energy use policy can save the City of Bellingham from 10-40% on annual energy bills, and will help offset the increased cost of our Green Power purchase agreement.
+The City purchased 100% Green Power for municipal operations.